j-keck/zfs-snap-diff/README.md

 0.0.5:
   * file compare method configurable: size+modTime (default) or md5
   * optional limit how many snapshots are scan to search older file version
-  * autohide messages in frontend
+  * autohide notifications in frontend
   * show message if no snapshots found

 0.0.4: